JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 Builds the index of UI components (searchable options) for the plugin.
 This task runs a headless IDE instance to collect all the available options provided by the plugin's [](settings.md).

-If the plugin doesn't implement custom settings, it is recommended to disable this task via [`intellijPlatform.buildSearchableOptions`](tools_intellij_platform_gradle_plugin_extension.md#intellijPlatform-buildSearchableOptions) flag.
+The task is skipped automatically when the main plugin descriptor and plugin module descriptors don't declare `Configurable` extension points.
+Use the [`forceBuildSearchableOptions`](tools_intellij_platform_gradle_plugin_gradle_properties.md#forceBuildSearchableOptions) Gradle property to force execution even when descriptor analysis would skip it.
+The task can also be controlled with the [`intellijPlatform.buildSearchableOptions`](tools_intellij_platform_gradle_plugin_extension.md#intellijPlatform-buildSearchableOptions) flag.

 In the case of running the task for the plugin that has [`intellijPlatform.pluginConfiguration.productDescriptor`](tools_intellij_platform_gradle_plugin_extension.md#intellijPlatform-pluginConfiguration-productDescriptor) defined, a warning will be logged regarding potential issues with running headless IDE for paid plugins.
 It is possible to mute this warning with the [`paidPluginSearchableOptionsWarning`](tools_intellij_platform_gradle_plugin_gradle_properties.md#paidPluginSearchableOptionsWarning) Gradle property.